Mekhlabhishek/Test1/book/chapter-01.md

 2. Click on `User accounts`
 3. click on `Change my environment variables`
 4. At the end of the variable add `C:\Program Files\nodejs` and click Ok.
 5. Restart command prompt as admin and try again.
-This time it it should show correct version.
+This time it should show correct version.

 ### 1.2 Installing selenium-standalone and WebdriverIO